What Is a Learning Disability?

 Visit the Epidemic Answers Practitioner Directory to find a practitioner near you.

-Join us at Healing Together, where you’ll find even more resources plus a community to support you, every step of the way.
+Join us inside our online membership community for parents, Healing Together, where you’ll find even more healing resources, expert guidance, and a community to support you every step of your child’s healing journey.

 Sources & References

 Baker, S.M.
 A biochemical approach to the problem of dyslexia.
-Journal of Learning Disabilities, 1985 18(10): 581-584.
+Journal of Learning Disabilities.
+1985 18(10): 581-584.

 Darling, A.L., et al. Association between maternal vitamin D status in pregnancy and neurodevelopmental outcomes in childhood: results from the Avon Longitudinal Study of Parents and Children (ALSPAC).
 Br J Nutr.
 2017 Jun;117(12):1682-1692.